jeremford/aws-multi-region-codepipeline/README.md

 ## TL;DR

-Use AWS CodePipeline to deploy CloudFormation templates to both the Primary and Secondary Region.
+Use AWS CodePipeline to deploy CloudFormation templates to both the Primary and secondary region.

 ## My Solution